What does your favorite say about you? Could it be a touchstone for regional identity? Is it a source of foodie comfort?

 We ponder these questions because November 3 is one of our tastiest holidays.
-Pull out the plates, reach for some napkins, and join us in celebrating Sandwich Day.
+So pull out the plates, reach for some napkins, and join us in celebrating Sandwich Day.

 The simple meal’s 1762 debut is a familiar story.
-An English earl by the name of Sandwich directed his servant to slap some meat between two pieces of bread and serve him during a hot and heavy card game.
+An English earl, by the name of Sandwich, directed his servant to slap some meat between two pieces of bread and serve him during a hot and heavy card game.

 Break out the mustard and mayo.
-Slice up challah, ciabatta and sourdough.
+Slice up the challah, ciabatta and sourdough.
 Layer bread with bacon and peanut butter, macaroni and cheese or salami and hot capicola.

 Grilled vegetables, cold cuts, hot barbecue and spicy shrimp are ready to take their place in newly christened classic recipes.
-There are muffulettas and Reubens waiting to be made, shared and savored.
+Muffulettas and Reubens are waiting to be made, shared and savored.

 Before we dig in, let us pause for a moment, put down our plates, grab our napkins, wipe our chins – then raise our bread knives high in salute as we relish the delicious glory of Sandwich Day.